ARIA-VALUSPA/AVP/README.md

 ### `start-1-amq.bat`

 This starts the ActiveMQ service that the components use to communicate.
 Simply minimise the window and forget about it once it's running.
+If you're already running ActiveMQ, you do not need to launch this batch file.

 ### `start-2-asr.bat`